 Part of patient advocacy is informing prospects on navigating exploitive or cheap clinics.
 This is actually integral and multifaceted.
 Bad clinics are increasing in number but they are not all the same.
 Patients must consider several factors when deciding on a clinic.
 FUE Magazine has and will continue to shed light on different elements patients must consider.
 This includes:

 Any of these factors can lead to disastrous results.
 By informing the patient, FUE Magazine hopes to both encourage surgeon accountability and lessen the chance of bad procedures.
 As the industry continues to evolve so will the issues involving exploitive or cheap hair transplant clinics.
-The only hair transplant publication dedicated to patient advocacy, FUE Magazine will continue to examine this topic in particular in upcoming issues, as well suggest alternatives to surgeons.
+The only hair transplant publication dedicated to patient advocacy, FUE Magazine will continue to examine this topic in particular in upcoming issues, as well as suggest alternatives to surgeons.

-FUE Magazine's chief purpose is to encourage greater acceptance and understanding of FUE.
-One of the most respected hair restoration experts in the world, Dr. Cole's involvement with the magazine, as well that of its contributors, is a sign of overall acceptance of all ethical surgeons.
-This is because FUE Magazine's contributors, and Dr. Cole, have networked with respected FUE surgeons in near every locale.
-The goal of FUE Magazine is to encourage the best in surgeons so that they may better serve patients; part of such is informing patients of the positives and negatives of today's industry.
+FUE Magazine’s chief purpose is to encourage greater acceptance and understanding of FUE.
+One of the most respected hair restoration experts in the world, Dr. Cole’s involvement with the magazine, as well as that of its contributors, is a sign of the overall acceptance of all ethical surgeons.
+This is because FUE Magazine’s contributors, and Dr. Cole, have networked with respected FUE surgeons in nearly every locale.
+The goal of FUE Magazine is to encourage the best in surgeons so that they may better serve patients; part of such is informing patients of the positives and negatives of today’s industry.
 Expect future issues to both offer medical insights and important commentary.
 We hope you enjoy reading the first issue and second issue!